Changing Your Software Development Partner? A Step-by-Step Guide

 3. Involve your present development team

-A well-structured project handover plan is crucial and should cover everything from data transfer protocols to timelines.
+A well-structured project handover plan should cover everything from data transfer protocols to timelines.
 For example, create a comprehensive data migration plan that ensures no data loss and minimal downtime.
 Knowledge transfer sessions should be organized between your current agency and the new one.
 Record these sessions for future reference and to help new team members catch up quickly.

 5. Set clear expectations